 Adria Airlines went bankrupt days before our flight.
 It was one of the very few non-land journeys we planned for our Euro trip, so the flight getting cancelled really put a wrench into our itinerary.
 We decided to extend our stay in Slovenia.
 It turned out to be a blessing in disguise because this country is fabulous.
 We tremendously enjoyed Lake Bled and Postojna Cave!

-1. When we got disconnected for days in Turkistan, Kazakhstan.
+1. When we went off the grid in Turkistan, Kazakhstan.

 There was no internet connection at the Aksu Zhabagly Nature Reserve, allowing us to step away from social media for the first time in a long time.